My Writing Approach

 Add Article Graphics

 - Go get my pictures and graphics to flesh it out.
-This usually means taking them from my own photo repository, it sometimes means, taking additional pictures.
+This usually means taking them from my own photo repository, but it sometimes means taking additional pictures.

-- Add and Size graphics
+- Add graphics.

 Keyword Optimization